bobbyr13/airplane_seating_allocation/README.md

 Database file seat letter are ordered alphabetically - seat row is not important

 Priority is given based on the order of bookings in CSV file, regardless of whether this results in empty seats

+No two bookings have the same associated booking name